 For those who already have our software: About upgrading to Windows 7 or 8

 Read the book: Teaching with Computers in Christian Education

 THE BIG QUESTION: What version of Windows? or Mac?

 Depending on the software you want to use, and the system you have, you may need to make some adjustments, but I wouldn’t turn down a “good” piece of hardware with any of these systems on it.
 Read my definition of “good” below!

-Almost every older program, and every single new program in our catalog runs on XP, Windows 7, 8 and 10.
+Every program in our catalog today runs in Windows 7, 8 and 10.
 Knowing it will work on a wide-range of PCs, especially donated ones, …and that the software you purchase WILL CONTINUE TO WORK in the years ahead, is important to churches.